Skip to content

 Run it with sensible defaults

 Using total home office setup cost of 1,200, annual income of 55,000, estimated productivity gain of 10, cost tax deductible of 50, the calculation works out to 5,500.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Total Home Office Setup Cost, Annual Income, Estimated Productivity Gain, and % Cost Tax Deductible — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works